Interest: loan and PPI run full term

 Example where the loan and PPI run full term

 Mr J took out a 4 year car finance loan in 1999 for £20,000 and at the same time took out payment protection insurance (PPI) through the loan broker in case he was unable to meet the loan repayments.
 The PPI premium was £850 and was added to the loan balance so his total borrowing was £20,850.
 The loan ran its full term and both the loan and the PPI finished in 2003.
 The PPI and historical interest on the PPI was £25 a month.
 He complained to the broker in 2011 that the PPI was missold.

 The complaint was upheld and the broker paid to Mr J the difference between the payments he actually made and those which would have applied if he taken out the loan without PPI.
 This was £1200 (£25 a month x 48 months).

 Once it had done this calculation the broker also paid Mr J 8% interest on the £1200 from the date that Mr J made the payments to the date that the compensation was paid.

-The interest paid by the broker at 8% is taxable on Mr J. The interest is paid by a company that is not a bank so tax will be deducted from the interest.
+The interest paid by the broker at 8% is in respect of compensation and is taxable on Mr J. Tax will be deducted from the interest.
 Mr J should inform HMRC about the interest and include the interest on his tax return if he is a higher rate taxpayer or becomes one as a result of the interest.
-Guidance on how to do this can be accessed from the front page of the HMRC website via the ‘Report a Change’ Quick Link.
+Guidance on how to do this can be accessed from the Dealing with HMRC pages on GOV.UK.